utilitywarehouse/semaphore-xds/README.md

 For example `xds:///grpc-echo-server.labs:50051`
 Careful that this is not a DNS name, so we cannot append a domain there!

+## Mutate - Kyverno

+The client above configuration should be identical for all clients living in the same cluster, assuming only one xDS server is deployed.
+In such case, it is handy to use a mutation hook to inject the needed environment variable to your client pods.
+A Kustomize base to achieve that using Kyverno is provided [here]( ./deploy/kustomize/kyverno/mutate/).
+This is assuming semaphore-xds is deployed under a namespace called `sys-semaphore` so patch if needed.
+Your pods will need to be labeled with `xds.semaphore.uw.systems/client: "true"` in order to be selected by the mutating rule.

 # Metrics